GPNP held our biennial Summit on Dec. 3, 2019.

 Building a region that works for everyone

 One of the ways we in Pittsburgh and across southwestern Pennsylvania set ourselves apart from other regions is our appreciation for the power of the nonprofit sector in community life.
 For more than a decade, thousands of amazing organizations have been enthusiastic participants in a biennial nonprofit summit.
-This year, we want attendees to learn about innovative approaches in fulfilling missions and to move beyond the boundaries of their sectors to know the value of multi-disciplinary alliances.
-For the 2019 GPNP Summit, view our agenda, keynote speakers, and sponsorship opportunities to learn more.
+This year, we wanted attendees to learn about innovative approaches in fulfilling missions and to move beyond the boundaries of their sectors to know the value of multi-disciplinary alliances.

 The summit typically attracts 1,200 community, government, philanthropic and corporate leaders, all dedicated to making the city sustainable, vibrant and healthy.
 The 2017 Nonprofit Summit is was held October 5-6, 2017.
 The summit's website is available at www.gpnpsummit.org.
 Videos from the 2015 summit appear below.

 GPNP issued the following press release in advance of Summit 2015: Our Region Wins When We Work Together